History of Laurel Wreath Lodge No. 149

 Background information on the nine founders as obtained from available records is as follows:

-Robert Cooper McGinn was born in Cork, Ireland, moved to America in childhood, settled in Baltimore where he became a school teacher.
-He was raised in Mystic Circle Lodge #109 and Later became a charter member of Mt.
+Robert Cooper McGinn was born in Cork, Ireland, moved to America in his childhood, settled in Baltimore where he became a school teacher.
+He was raised in Mystic Circle Lodge #109 and later became a charter member of Mt.
 Moriah Lodge #116 of which he served as secretary.
 His persistence deserves chief credit for success in obtaining the dispensation to organize Laurel Wreath Lodge.

 Thomas Davis Bond was a son Albin D. Bond of High Ridge in Howard County which was part of the Snowden family Birmingham Manor tract.
 Thomas ran an insurance and real estate business in Washington, D.C. where he was a member of Lafayette Lodge #19.

 Robert V. Bond, brother of Thomas was a molder, likely having worked in the foundries at Laurel and had been a member of Washington Centennial Lodge #14 in Washington, D.C.

 Alexander Sharpe was a United States Marshall and a brother-in-law of President U.S. Grant.

 John D Latchford originally a member of Concordia Lodge #13 and subsequently of Corinthian Lodge #93 in Baltimore demitted to become a charter member of Laurel Wreath Lodge.
 He was operator of a large farm at Muirkirk in the Contee area and also likely of some iron ore mining.